ibm-watson-data-lab/couchdb-realm-sync-swift/README.md

 ```

 Note: this method of registering Realm objects requires that your objects expose a primary key field using Realm's class `primaryKey()` function.
-If your existing Realm objects do not override this function and you cannot change your Realm object you need to create or extend `RealmObjectManager` and register that with the replication manager.
+If your existing Realm objects do not override this function and you cannot change your Realm objects you need to create or extend `RealmObjectManager` and register that with the replication manager.
 See below for more details.

 Create a CouchDB endpoint: